Receiving serial data in Unity

 }

-If we're only sending and receiving one value the task is trivial - read the value that comes in as a String, convert it whichever format we need and apply it accordingly.
+If we're only sending and receiving one value the task is relatively simple - read the value that comes in as a String, convert it whichever format we need and apply it accordingly.
 In the example below we're using the value of a potentiometer connected to an ESP32 board.
-In the Update
+In the Update method we first read the line of serial data, terminating at the new line characer.
+Then we use TryParse method from the integer implementation (we need using System; line to make it work) to attempt to convert the transmission from a string into a number.
+If the attempt is succcessful we create a Vector3 from the values and use it to set the scale of the object to which this script is attached.

 using System.Collections;